-- Senate Bill 77: Establishes a process for a county governing body or the Governor to declare a state of fiscal distress that comprises the ability of the county to provide a minimally adequate level of public safety services. - Senate Bill 165: Requires the Department of Human Services to provide or to contract for mental retardation and developmental disabilities services if the community mental health and developmental disabilities program declines to offer services or to contract for services. - Senate Bill 93: Permits the Oregon Judicial Department to enter into an agreement with the federal government to intercept federal tax refunds to offset debt owed to the department for past-due liquid and delinquent accounts for crime victim restitution, compensatory fines, and other fines, costs, and assessments.
+- House Bill 2920 (2009) established a 21member Task Force on Effective and Cost- Efficient Service Provision which met until the convening of the 2011 Legislative Session and issued a final report with 23 recommendations. - Senate Bill 77 (2009) established a process for a county governing body or the Governor to declare a state of fiscal distress that compromises the ability of the county to provide a minimally adequate level of public safety services. - Senate Bill 165 (2009) required the Department of Human Services to provide or to contract for mental retardation and developmental disabilities services if the community mental health and developmental disabilities program declines to offer services or to contract for services. - Senate Bill 93(2009) permitted the Oregon Judicial Department to enter into an agreement with the federal government to intercept federal tax refunds to offset debt owed to the department for past-due liquid and delinquent accounts for crime victim restitution, compensatory fines, and other fines, costs, and assessments.